Strongly Doubly Reversible Pairs in Quaternionic Unitary Group of Signature $(n,1)$: Introduction

-In geometric contexts, Basmajian and Maskit in~\cite{bm}, posed the problem of generalizing the classical \( \mathrm{PSL}(2,\mathbb{C}) \) result to higher-dimensional M\"obius groups and isometry groups of Riemannian space forms.
+In geometric contexts, Basmajian and Maskit in~\cite{bm}, posed the problem of generalizing the classical $ \mathrm{PSL}(2,\mathbb{C})$ result to higher-dimensional M\"obius groups and isometry groups of Riemannian space forms.
 It may be noted that strongly doubly reversible pairs were termed \emph{linked pairs} in \cite{bm}.
 Basmajian and Maskit proved that for higher dimensions, especially $n \geq 5$, almost all pairs in these groups are not strongly doubly reversible.
 Basmajian and Maskit also proved that every pair in the orthogonal group ${\rm SO}(4)$ is strongly doubly reversible.
 In a subsequent work, Silverio~\cite{S} provided a geometric description of strongly doubly reversible pairs in real hyperbolic $4$-space.
 In complex hyperbolic geometry, the strongly doubly reversible pairs acquire additional structure.
-When every element in ${\mathrm{PU}}(n,1)$ is a product of two anti-holomorphic involutions, not every element of ${\PU}(n,1)$ is a product of (holomorphic) involutions, cf. \cite{gp2}.
-In \( \mathrm{PU}(2,1) \),the isometry group of the two-dimensional complex hyperbolic space, they are classified as \emph{\( \mathbb{R} \)-decomposable} or \emph{\( \mathbb{C} \)-decomposable}, depending on whether the generating involutions are anti-holomorphic or holomorphic.
-Will~\cite{w} classified these loxodromic pairs, while Paupert and Will~\cite{pw} gave a complete classification of the \( \mathbb{R} \)-decomposable pairs in ${\rm PU}(2, 1)$.
-The \( \mathbb{C} \)-decomposable pairs in \( \mathrm{PU}(2,1) \) have been described by Ren et al.~\cite{ren}.
+When every element in ${\mathrm{PU}}(n,1)$, isometry group of the $n$-dimensional complex hyperbolic space, is a product of two anti-holomorphic involutions, not every element of ${\PU}(n,1)$ is a product of two (holomorphic) involutions, cf. \cite{gp2}.
+In $ \mathrm{PU}(2,1) $ they are named as \emph{$ \mathbb{R}$-decomposable} or \emph{$ \mathbb{C}$- decomposable}, depending on whether the generating involutions are anti- holomorphic or holomorphic.
+Will~\cite{w} classified the loxodromic pairs, while Paupert and Will~\cite{pw} gave a complete classification of the $ \mathbb{R}$-decomposable pairs in ${\rm PU}(2, 1)$.
+The $ \mathbb{C}$- decomposable pairs in $ \mathrm{PU}(2,1) $ have been described by Ren et al.~\cite{ren}.

+It should be noted that no analogous classification for strongly doubly reversible pairs is known for $\mathrm{PU}(n,1)$ with $n \ge 3$, $\mathrm{PO}(n,1)$ with $n \ge 5$, or for most other linear groups, including compact ones.
+For $\mathrm{PO}(n,1)$, $n \geq 5$, the best result in this direction appears in \cite{bm}, where a measure-theoretic observation (counterpart of Theorem~\ref{spn1} of this paper) was obtained.